rasbt/mlxtend/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please read the following guidelines for new Pull Requests -- thank you! -->

 <!--
-Make sure that you submit this pull request as a separate topic branch (and not to "master") -->
+Make sure that you submit this pull request as a separate topic or feature branch and not as master branch.
+The new feature branch of your fork will then be merged to the master branch of the original repository, following the "Fork-and-Branch Git Workflow:"

+1. Fork the original GitHub project
+2. Clone the fork to your local machine
+3. Create a new topic branch
+4. Make your code changes to this new topic branch
+5. Commit the changes and push the commit to the topic branch to your fork upstream on GitHub
+6. Create a new pull request from the upstream topic branch to the master branch of the original repo -->

 <!-- Provide a small summary describing the Pull Request below -->